vegardit/bash-funk/modules/network.md

 Examples:
 $ -block-port 70000
-Error: Value '70000' for parameter PORT is too high.
+-block-port: Error: Value '70000' for parameter PORT is too high.
 Must be <= 65535.
 ```

 *Implementation:*